blog posts

 Step 3: Clustering

-This step of the data mining implementation with Python is done automatically, which divides the data into categories that have similar members.
-The intended similarity varies depending on the application and the result and the type of analysis, so that in each category the members are similar and different from other categories.
+This step of the data mining implementation with Python is performed automatically, dividing the data into categories that contain similar members.
+The intended similarity varies depending on the application, the result, and the type of analysis, so that in each category, the members are both similar to and different from those in other categories.

-The purpose of this step of implementing data mining with Python is to find a similar set of items among the input data that the number of clusters is the criterion for clustering and which cluster is more desirable depending on the algorithm And the goal is the individual.
+The purpose of this step in implementing data mining with Python is to identify a similar set of items within the input data, where the number of clusters serves as the criterion for clustering, and to determine which cluster is more desirable, depending on the algorithm, and ultimately to find the individual.

-The difference between clustering and classification is that clustering is to describe data, but classification is to create a predictive model that has the ability to classify data and to be able to predict that newly entered data Which class does it belong to?
+The primary difference between clustering and classification is that clustering is used to describe data.
+In contrast, classification is used to create a predictive model that can classify data and predict which class a newly entered data point belongs to.
 In the clustering stage, two algorithms are used:

 1. K-means algorithm